RUSSIA: Protestants targeted in Nizhny Novgorod

 Nichik described one "shameful case", in which an unknown person removed a church sign showing the religious organisation's full official name and replaced it with one bearing an incomplete name.
 This was not simple vandalism: "It's very interesting that whoever did this knew the legal consequences of incorrect signage very well," Nichik observed to Forum 18.
 "They didn't just rip off the sign and throw it away, but made another and hung it in place of the first.
 Another interesting coincidence is that immediately after this, in the morning, a group of police officers arrived."

 Nichik added: "We can't say who did this, but the available facts force one to draw conclusions about who is behind it.
 As a result, a small community of mostly pensioners was fined 30,000 Roubles [one month's average local wages] under Article 5.26 Part 3."

-In his 17 May "Novaya Gazeta" article of, Pentecostal Bishop Bendas also notes the law enforcement focus on Seventh-day Adventists as well as his own church, outlining how police and FSB security service officers interrupted services in the towns of Shakhunya and Zavolzhye in Nizhny Novgorod Region.
+In his 17 May "Novaya Gazeta" article of, Pentecostal Bishop Bendas also notes the official focus on Seventh-day Adventists as well as his own church, outlining how police and FSB security service officers interrupted services in the towns of Shakhunya and Zavolzhye in Nizhny Novgorod Region.

-"This means that [law enforcement officers] arrive during a service and begin interrogating parishioners and clergy, meaning that worship cannot proceed further," lawyer Nichik explained to Forum 18 on 21 June.
+"This means that [officials] arrive during a service and begin interrogating parishioners and clergy, meaning that worship cannot proceed further," lawyer Nichik explained to Forum 18 on 21 June.
 "Usually, they come with the service side-arms which they always carry, not with automatic weapons."